top of page

 Suppose you or a loved one is suffering from sinusitis.
-In that case, sinus surgery can improve health and quality of life if antibiotics are not working.
+If antibiotics are not working, sinus surgery can improve health and quality of life.

-This guide will provide information on the types of sinus surgery available, including traditional surgery, FESS procedures, and the latest techniques.
+This guide will provide information on the types of surgery for sinusitis available, including traditional surgery, FESS procedures, and the latest techniques.

-Although we didn’t mention any costs here, you can decide what technologies to choose according to your available options and budget.
+Although we didn’t mention any costs here, you can decide which technologies to use based on your available options and budget.

 If you want to read about the treatment for sinusitis and when a doctor suggests surgery.
 Please refer to our "Treatment for Sinusitis- Acute, Chronic & Subacute stages."